cdktf/cdktf-provider-cloudflare/docs/dataCloudflareListItems.csharp.md

 Its meaning depends on the list type: IP addresses must start with the provided string, hostnames and bulk redirects must contain the string, and ASNs must match the string exactly.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.9.0/docs/data-sources/list_items#search DataCloudflareListItems#search}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.0/docs/data-sources/list_items#search DataCloudflareListItemsA#search}

 ---